-Tonga uses a tiered income tax system for its citizens with a Pay As You Earn (PAYE) model.
-For the first 10,000 Tongan paʻanga (¢) in annual earnings, individuals owe 0 percent in taxes.
+Tonga uses a tiered income tax system for its citizens with a Pay As You Earn (PAYE) model, with rates recently update in July 2021.
+For the first 12,000 Tongan paʻanga (¢) in annual earnings, individuals owe 0 percent in taxes.
 The remaining levels are as follows:

 - 10 percent for ¢10,001-30,000

 - 25 percent for any amount over ¢70,001

 As a PAYE tax, you are required to deduct these taxes from employee paychecks and pay them to the Ministry of Revenue and Customs.

 Another required tax on employee paychecks is the National Retirement Benefits Fund.
 Contributions are compulsory for employees who work under a registered employer, but employees may choose to be voluntary contributors.
 Both you and your employees must make an equal contribution of 5 percent on the worker’s paycheck.

 Tonga Payroll Options for Companies

 When it comes time to establish a payroll system, your international company has a few options.
 Each payroll method requires a different amount of resources and comes with varying levels of legal risk.
 Your options include:

 - Internal: If you have an entity in the country, you could create an internal payroll department.
 This method allows you to work with experts and keeps payroll in your control, but it requires time and money to establish.
 An internal payroll may not be a viable option for international companies just getting their start.

 - Payroll processing company: Working with a payroll processing company in the country can connect you to professionals who are more familiar with the tax laws.
 However, if this third party makes a mistake, your company will still be liable.